gruz/multi-tenancy-voyager-tries/README.md

 ## Intro

-We will install docker environment, [laravel-tenancy.com](https://laravel-tenancy.com/) and [Voyager admin panel](https://laravelvoyager.com/) per-tenant.
+We will install docker environment, [laravel-tenancy.com](https://laravel-tenancy.com/) and [Voyager admin panel](https://laravelvoyager.com/) both per-tenant and as a system instance.

-We will use CLI commands to create tenants (domains).
-After the tenant is created, you will be able to login into a Voyager admin per tenant.
+We will use system Voyager to create tenants.

+After a tenant is created, you will be able to login into a Voyager admin per tenant.

 We will use Postgres database.